DerivedFunction01/acct-cik/main/prompt.md

 *   **No Mention:** The text does not mention derivatives at all, or is jumbled text that does not provide clear information from bad extraction.

 **4. What happens if the model is wrong:**
 If the model is wrong for a specific sentence, that is okay, as long it gets it right at some point for that firm year.
 Just flag it in a separate table if the model is wrong and did not get it right overall.
+Most of the time, "TERMINATED" and "NO" mean the same thing.

 **Your Step-by-Step Instructions:**